Last updated October 26, 2022

 Listing release history

-The number next to the deploy message, for example de63889, corresponds to the commit hash of the repository you deployed to Heroku.
-Use this to correlate changes in a release with a changes in your code repository.
+Change column indicates the cause of each release.
+For deployments, this value includes the hash of the Git commit that was deployed.
+Use this hash to correlate changes in a release with changes in your Git repository.
 For example:

 $ heroku releases:info v24 === Release v24 Change: Deploy 575bfa8 By: email@example.com When: 6 hours ago Addons: deployhooks:email, releases:advanced Config: MY_CONFIG_VAR => 42 RACK_ENV => production